 .
 Madam is in her salon waiting for you."

-"Bon Jour, Nana.
+"Bon Jour, Nana,

 " Buffy called out softly.

 There in a Queen Anne chair sat a tiny woman.
 Everyone thought Buffy got her coloring from her mother; they were wrong.
 Anne Katrina Merteuil was a tiny woman whose hair still held golden tones; her eyes were the same large hazel as her granddaughters.
-If you didn't know better, you would think from a distance that she was Buffy's mother.
-Only when you were close could you see the fine lines around her eyes and mouth that told her age.
+If you didn't know better, you would think from a distance she was Buffy's mother.
+Only when you were close could you see the fine lines around her eyes and mouth, which told her age.
 Her skin was still smooth holding a hint of pale gold, rather than Buffy's darker honey tone.

 Anne's face lit up seeing her granddaughter standing there.
 She threw her arms open wide as Buffy rushed into them.

 , you have finally come home to me.
-Child of my heart, tell your Nana about it then we can wash it all away, oui.
+Child of my heart, tell your Nana about it then we can wash it all away, oui